AI and Data for Clinical Trial Optimization

 AGENTIC AI FRAMEWORK

-Agentic AI for Practical Automation in Clinical Development
+Agentic AI in Clinical Development

 Panel Moderator: